wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-powerautomate/includes/2-run-pad-flows-power-automate.md

 You can call this desktop flow to run from Power Automate.

-## Run a Power Automate Desktop flow in Power Automate
+## Run a Power Automate desktop flow from the Power Automate portal

 1. Open a cloud flow in Power Automate and select **New step**